 A parent must provide an explanation for any absence upon the student's arrival or return to school.
-The student must submit a note signed by the parent.
+The student or parent must submit a note signed by the parent or a Doctor, to the front office or send an email to jellisor@millsapisd.net.
 The campus may accept a phone call from the parent but reserves the right to require a written note.